Brewhouse Theatre auditors 'warned' about danger of cuts

 - From the section Somerset

 Auditors warned five years ago that Taunton's Brewhouse Theatre could close if there was a significant cut in public funding, the BBC has learned.

 Accounts from as early as 2007/08 stated "growing concern" that any cuts could lead to "significant doubt about the charity's ability to continue".

 The theatre went into administration in February.
 Art funding cuts were blamed.

-The theatre's former artistic director, Robert Miles, has not returned the BBC's calls for comment.'Warnings there'
+The theatre's former artistic director, Robert Miles, has not returned the BBC's calls for comment.

 "The current business model of the Brewhouse clearly did fail.

 "Probably the warnings were there," said Eddie Gaines, an independent councillor at Taunton Deane Borough Council.

 "I think in any organisation that is reliant on grant funding, they are always going to be at the vagaries of whatever the priorities of those funders are."

 Mr Gaines is involved in setting up a group which wants to reopen the theatre using more volunteers.